ericoporto/ags-manual-wiki/Character.md

     int Character.Transparency

 Gets/sets the character's transparency.
 This is specified as a percentage, from 0 to 100.
-100 means fully transparent (ie. invisible), and 0 is totally opaque (fully visible).
+100 means fully transparent (i.e. invisible), and 0 is totally opaque (fully visible).
 Numbers in between represent varying levels of transparency.